 - Apache Sqoop: A component that provides a mechanism for moving data between HDFS and external structured datastores.
 Can be integrated with Oozie workflows. - Apache Flume: A log aggregator.
 This component must be installed manually. - Apache Mahout: A scalable machine learning library that implements several different approaches to machine learning. - Apache Knox: A REST API gateway for interacting with Apache Hadoop clusters.
-The gateway provides a single access point for all REST interactions with Hadoop clusters.

-For more information on the structure of the HDP, see Understanding the Hadoop Ecosystem in the Getting Started Guide for Windows.
+The gateway provides a single access point for REST interactions with Hadoop clusters. - Apache Storm: A distributed, real-time computation system for processing large volumes of data. - Apache Phoenix: A relational database layer on top of Apache HBase. - Apache Tez: An extensible framework for building high performance batch and interactive data processing applications, coordinated by YARN in Apache Hadoop.
+For additional information, see the Hortonworks website. - Apache Falcon: A framework for simplifying and orchestrating data management and pipeline processing in Apache Hadoop.
+For additional information, see the Hortonworks website. - Apache Ranger: The Hadoop cluster security component.
+Range provides centralized security policy administration for authorization, auditing, and data protection requirements. - Apache DataFu: A library for user defined functions for common data analysis task. - Apache Slider: A YARN-based framework to deploy and manage long running or always-on data access applications.